Photo by Krzysztof Golik

 Price: €600–4,000/night | Location: Via Ludovisi 49, Parioli/Via Veneto

-Hotel Eden is Rome’s finest hotel — the extraordinary terrace restaurant (La Terrazza dell’Eden, Michelin-starred, with what is perhaps the finest panoramic view from a hotel restaurant in Italy — the dome of Saint Peter’s, the Borghese Gardens, and the entirety of Rome spreading below), the extraordinary 2017 renovation (by architect Marco Sanit’Elia, preserving the 1889 building while adding contemporary luxury), and the Il Giardino bar.
+Hotel Eden is Rome’s finest hotel — the celebrated terrace restaurant (La Terrazza dell’Eden, Michelin-starred, with what is perhaps Italy’s best panoramic view from a hotel restaurant — the dome of Saint Peter’s, the Borghese Gardens, and the entirety of Rome spreading below), the striking 2017 renovation (by architect Marco Sanit’Elia, preserving the 1889 building while adding contemporary luxury), and the Il Giardino bar.
 Elizabeth Taylor, Audrey Hepburn, and Ingrid Bergman stayed here during the dolce vita era.

 Palazzo Manfredi — Colosseum View